-It is IMPORTANT to know if you’re a District or Non-District Student because the application process is a little different for both (see below).
+- It is IMPORTANT to know if you are either a District or a Non-District Student because the application process is a little different (see below).

 When Applying …

-Does your student/child meet the criteria for admission?
-This includes, but is not limited to: Grades, Attendance, Behavior and Standardized Test Score Results.
+- Does your student/child meet the criteria for admission?
+This includes, but is not limited to: Grades and Attendance.

-Be prepared to meet any additional requirements of that particular school, like writing samples/essays, or going to an audition or interview.
+- Be prepared to meet any additional requirements of that particular school, like writing samples/essays, going to an audition or open house.

-First round of decisions comes out late January, early February so stay tuned.
+- The first round of decisions comes out in early February, so stay tuned.